shaik1002/biggitlabbomb/doc/api/runners.md

 Prerequisites:

 - For `instance_type`, you must be an administrator of the GitLab instance.
-- For `group_type`, you must have the Owner role for the target namespace.
+- For `group_type`, you must have the Owner role in the target namespace.
-- For `project_type`, you must have at least the Maintainer role for the target project.
+- For `project_type`, you must have at least the Maintainer role in the target project.
 - An access token with the `manage_runner` scope and the appropriate role.

 | Attribute          | Type    | Required | Description                                                                                     |